Kagency/build-commons/README.rst

 The tasks you can call are:

 * clean

 * initialize

 * prepare

 * test

   * test-dynamic

     * test-unit

     * test-feature

   * test-static

 * package

 The modules, you can activate in your custom build.xml hook into those steps as apropriate.
+The modules themselves are build with the following constraints in
+mind:

+* Be multi-platform as far as possible

+* Try to fail with errors which are easy to fix

+* Seperate concerns as far as possible – do one job well.

 The custom build.xml can be build in different variants.